-- Are my job choices restricted to certain positions? - ☑ Do I need prior approval to work? - ☑ Is there a cap on the number of hours I can work while enrolled in law school? - ✓ Are jobs available that will give me the opportunity to gain career-related experience? - What options do I have to replace FWS with an alternative source of funding if I ultimately don't work in a FWS job?
+- ✓ Are my job choices restricted to certain positions? - ☑ Do I need prior approval to work? - ☑ Is there a cap on the number of hours I can work while enrolled in law school? - Are jobs available that will give me the opportunity to gain career-related experience? - ☑ Can I work off-campus or am I required to work at the school? - What options do I have to replace FWS with an alternative source of funding if I ultimately don't work in a FWS job?